Latest guidance on PFAS and drinking water

 As confirmed by recent and ongoing testing, all water currently supplied by Sydney Water and Hunter Water complies with existing Australian Drinking Water Guidelines and remains safe to drink.

-Only water supplied from one area in the Upper Blue Mountains, processed through the Cascade Water Filtration Plant, exceeds the proposed new PFAS guideline values, although it remains well below the current drinking water guidelines.
+Water supplied from one area in the Upper Blue Mountains, processed through the Cascade Water Filtration Plant, exceeded the proposed new PFAS guideline values, although it remains well below the current drinking water guidelines.
+Sydney Water recently commissioned an advanced PFAS treatment system at the Cascade Water Filtration Plant.
+The innovative mobile treatment system that uses Granular Activated Carbon and ion exchange resin, proven filtration technologies that aim to significantly reduce PFAS levels in drinking water.
+Find out more information about the Cascade Water Filtration Plant system.

-To date, no concerning detections have been found in regional NSW drinking water supplies.
+The NSW Government has also recommended that all local water utilities in NSW assess the risk of PFAS and undertake an initial screening test from each drinking water supply system.
 The Department of Climate Change, Energy, the Environment and Water (DCCEEW) and NSW Health are working to support all regional water utilities to test their drinking water for PFAS and testing is ongoing.

 The state’s water authorities, in conjunction with DCCEEW, the NSW Environment Protection Authority, and NSW Health, are also reviewing what the new draft guidelines mean for the monitoring, testing and treatment of drinking water across the state.